drinkbird/drinkbird.github.io/_posts/blog/2019-10-12-recommended-books-for-software-developers.md

 Technologies move quickly, which makes some people believe books become obsolete the moment they hit the shelves.
 That's true in narrow cases.
 The more useful distinction is between *information* and *fundamentals*.

 Information is the specific knowledge that helps you solve today's problem in today's stack: API changes, framework idioms, configuration recipes.
 Short half-life.
 Fundamentals are the underlying ideas that apply across stacks and decades: how to model a domain, how to instrument a system, how to lead the people who build it.
-Books about people and behaviour especially can be relevant for a lifetime, because technology changes but people don't.
+Books about people and behavior especially can be relevant for a lifetime, because technology changes but people don't.

 ![The hierarchy of knowledge]({{ site.baseurl }}/images/hierarchy_of_knowledge.png)